Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 issues.
 You can turn on automatic rebooting where Batch Shipyard can attempt to mitigate the issue on your behalf in the `pool.yaml` config file.
 Alternatively, you can issue the command
-`pool rebootnode --all-start-task-failed` which will attempt to reboot the nodes that have entered this state.
+`pool nodes reboot --all-start-task-failed` which will attempt to reboot the nodes that have entered this state.

 If the compute node fails to start properly, Batch Shipyard will automatically